Elbow Tendonitis: Symptoms, Causes, and Treatment

 Diagnosis

-Your orthopedic elbow specialist can determine what activity or condition is causing your pain.
+Your orthopedic elbow specialist can determine what activity or condition is causing your elbow pain.
 Diagnosis of tendonitis is often possible through a simple physical exam.

 Your doctor may also need to take an x-ray or use a CT scan or MRI to rule out corresponding injuries or underlying conditions, however.